cadets/trace-data/README.md

   calls, the retval often holds the file descriptor returned.
 * _cmdline_: captures the full command invocation
 * _fdpath_: a partial pathname for the file descriptor (fd) associated with reads, writes, mmaps.
-This attribute is not always present.
+This attribute is not always present, and will often give only a partial path.
   UUIDs should be used for analysis as they are always available.

-Specific applications may have extra attributes:

-* _query_: The database query associated with the event (for Postgresql)
-* _request_: The HTTP request associated with the event (for nginx)

 # CDM Mapping